-You have classified your tightening cases according to VDI/VDE 2862 - good.
-Now comes the crucial question: Which tools do you actually need to use?
-And what is really sufficient - for which category, in which situation?
+You have already classified your screwdriving applications according to VDI/VDE 2862 - good.
+Now comes the decisive question: Which screwdriving tools do you actually need to use?
+And what is genuinely sufficient - for which category and in which situation?

 This guide answers exactly that.
-Not in abstract terms, but as concretely as production engineers, quality managers, and buyers need: with clear requirements for each category, a concise decision matrix, and the honest reminder that the right tool selection alone does not yet create a standard-compliant torque fastening process.
+Not in abstract terms, but with the kind of practical detail that manufacturing engineers, quality managers and purchasing teams need: clear requirements for each category, an easy-to-read decision matrix, and an honest reminder that the right tool selection alone still does not guarantee a fully standard-compliant process.

 What the standard really requires - and what it leaves open

-What the guideline explicitly does not define is which specific tool must be used.
-The minimum requirements are generally valid and solution-independent - they are not tied to specific system architectures, fastening strategies, or build technologies.
+What the guideline explicitly does not specify is which exact tool must be used.
+The minimum requirements are generally valid and solution-agnostic - they are not tied to particular system architectures, fastening concepts or assembly technologies.

-That sounds like flexibility at first.
-In practice, however, it means responsibility: you must ensure yourself that your chosen torque tools meet the required characteristics.
-In the event of product complaints and product liability cases, companies must prove that they have worked according to the state of the art - and those who can demonstrably work according to VDI/VDE 2862 have already taken a major step in that direction.
+That may sound like flexibility.
+In practice, it means responsibility: you must ensure yourself that the screwdriving tools you choose actually meet the required characteristics.
+When it comes to product complaints and product liability, companies must demonstrate that they have worked in line with the state of the art - and anyone who can prove they have followed VDI/VDE 2862 has already taken a major step in the right direction.

 The standard does not prescribe a tool - it defines properties.
-VDI/VDE 2862 provides you with solution-independent minimum requirements: Which measurement quantities must be captured?
-Must a fault shutdown be implemented?
+VDI/VDE 2862 provides you with solution-independent minimum requirements: Which measurement quantities must be recorded?
+Must fault shutdown be performed?
 Is component identification necessary?
 Only after these questions have been answered can the correct tool selection be made.

 The decision matrix: requirements by category at a glance

-Before we go through the individual categories, here are the key requirements and suitable GWK solutions in a direct overview:
+Before we look at the individual categories, here is a direct overview of the key requirements and the matching GWK solutions - a compact decision matrix for tool selection and screwdriving tools:

 |---|---|---|---|